Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/requirements/use-case-descriptions.md

 7: Bot provides feedback on pronunciation accuracy and areas for improvement.

 8: User review the feedback to understand their pronunciation accuracy and areas of improvement.

+## Use Case 4: Reviewing Personal Progress
+As a user, I want to track my progress.

+1: User sends the “!myScores” command to the bot.

+2: Bot fetches the user’s scores from the database.

+3: Bot presents the user with their scores for vocabulary quizzes, pronunciation tests, and over progress on Discord.

+## Use Case 5: Accessing Language Leaderboards
+As a user, I want to view the top performers for each language to gauge my progress against peers.

+1: User sends the “!leaderboard” command to the bot.

+2: Bot retrieves top aggregate scores for the currently selected language from the database.

+3:Bot displays the leaderboard to the user on Discord.

+## Use Case 6: Changing Preferred Language
+As a user, I want to change my current learning language to explore other languages.

+1: User sends the “!changeLanguage” command to the bot.

+2: Bot displays a list of available languages to the user on Discord.

+3: User selects a new language from the list.

+4: Bot updates the user’s preferred language in the database.

+5: Bot confirms the change to the user on Discord.